burningglass/registrationgui/README.md

 ### 2.2 Install / Start KeyCloak in GCloud K8s (using a Helmchart)

-Open up GShell in the new (keycloak-cluster-1) cluster’s context:
+Open up GCloud Shell in the new (keycloak-cluster-1) cluster’s context:

 ![Connect to K8s](README.images/Picture7.png)

-In Cloud Shell:
+In GCloud Shell:

 `helm repo add bitnami-repo https://charts.bitnami.com/bitnami`<br/>
 `helm repo list` reveals the bitnami-repo is now known to Helm<br/>